rofeldsp/TextEditor/README.md

 # TextEditor
-TextEditor with UI on Swing
+TextEditor with UI on Swing (in progress)